The densest subgraph problem in sparse random graphs: Results

-In light of Theorem \ref{th:main1}, it is natural to seek a continuity principle of the form
+In light of Theorem~\ref{thmain1}, it is natural to seek a continuity principle of the form

-However, a moment of thought shows that the graph parameter $\varrho(G)$ is too sensitive to be captured by local weak convergence.
-Indeed, if $|V(G_n)|\to\infty$, then adding a large but fixed clique to $G_n$ will arbitrarily boost the value of $\varrho(G_n)$ without affecting the local weak limit of $\{G_n\}_{n\geq 1}$.
-Nevertheless, our third main result states that (\ref{eq:ideal}) holds for graphs produced by the pairing model, under a mild exponential moment assumption. \begin{theorem} Consider a degree sequence ${\bf d_n}=\{d_n(i)\}_{1\leq i\leq n}$ for each $n\geq 1$.
-Assume that (\ref{h1}) holds for some $\pi=\{\pi_k\}_{k\geq 1}$ with $\pi_0+\pi_1<1$, and that
+However, a moment of thought shows that the graph parameter $\varrho (G)$ is too sensitive to be captured by local weak convergence.
+Indeed, if $|V(G_n)|\to\infty$, then adding a large but fixed clique to $G_n$ will arbitrarily boost the value of $\varrho(G_n)$ without affecting the local weak limit of $\{G_n\}_{n\geq1}$.
+Similarly, for random graphs with a prescribed asymptotic degree distribution $\pi\in\mathcal{P}(\mathbb{N})$, we expect (\ref {eqideal}) to fail when $\pi$ has heavy tail, due to the presence of extremely dense subgraphs with negligible size.
+Understanding the maximum subgraph density in that regime remains an interesting open question.
+Our third main result establishes~(\ref{eqideal}) in the light-tail regime.